gazzamc/Milestone-Project-Two/README.md

 #### User Stories
 - As a player, I expect to be able to choose my character.
+<br/>As a player, I expect to be able to choose my map.

 - As a player, I expect to be able to pause the game.
+<br/>As a player, I expect to be able to return to the start screen.
+<br/>As a player, I expect to be able to restart the game without leaving it.

 - As a player, I expect to be able to change the difficulty.

-- As a player, I expect to be able to return to the start screen.

-- As a player, I expect to be able to restart the game without leaving it.

 - As a player, I expect access to the layout of the controls.